microsoft/TypeScript-wiki/FAQ.md

 > var e2: Empty = window;
 > ```

-See the question "Why are all types are assignable to empty interfaces?" in this FAQ.
+See the question "Why are all types assignable to empty interfaces?" in this FAQ.

 ### When and why are classes nominal?